chenyulue/real-world-haskell-updated/doc/04-functional-programming.md

 True `Pair` "something"
 ```

 Infix notation can often help readability.
-For instance, the prelude defines a function, `elem`, that indicates whether a value is present in a list.
+For instance, the prelude defines a function, `elem`, which indicates whether a value is present in a list.
 If we use `elem` using prefix notation, it is fairly easy to read.

 ```screen
 ghci> elem 'a' "camogie"